Liposuction in Austin, TX

 How is Liposuction Surgery Performed?

 There are several different techniques currently available for patients seeking liposuction treatment.
 New technologies have improved the accuracy of this procedure, allowing patients to achieve their desired results through a much less invasive procedure.
 Liposuction is performed through a tumescent technique, and may also include the assistance of ultrasound imaging or laser energy.

-Liposuction is performed on an outpatient basis under local anesthesia.
-Dr. Walden will make several tiny incisions and inject a local anesthetic into the area to help expand and firm the fat, making it easier to remove.
+The procedure is performed on an outpatient basis under local anesthesia.
+Dr. Jennifer Walden will make several tiny incisions and inject a local anesthetic into the area to help expand and firm the fat, making it easier to remove.
 The cannula is then inserted through the incisions to suction out the fat.
-No stitches are needed after liposuction because the incisions are small enough to heal on their own.
+No stitches are needed after the procedure because the incisions are small enough to heal on their own.